-Many people have been mentioning that he has brought back memories of the Birmingham King Kong statue which was in the Manzoni Gardens in Birmingham City Centre for 6 months and was then sold to a local car dealer who also changed the name of his company to the King Kong Car Co.
+Many people have been mentioning that he has brought back memories of the original King Kong statue which was in the Manzoni Gardens in the centre of Birmingham for six months and was then sold to a local car dealer who also changed the name of his company to the King Kong Car Co.

-We are hoping that our stunningly realistic, but very large Gorilla Statue will help to push for this to happen, but only time will tell, even the Birmingham Mail news team were quick to pop along and take some photos of the statue and write a piece which is currently in the paper and on their website.
+We are hoping that our stunningly realistic, but very large gorilla statue will help this to happen, but only time will tell, even the Birmingham Mail news team were quick to pop along and take some photos of the statue and write a piece which is currently in the paper and on their website.

-It's easy to visit our Facebook, Google Plus, Twitter or Pintrest pages, just click on the icons to the right!
+It's easy to visit our Facebook, Google Plus, Twitter or Pintrest pages, just click on the icons.